March 2021 I part one

 You don’t want to overuse your keywords, make sure to use synonyms and phrases with a similar meaning to your keyword.

 Great content is so important, content both on and off your site.
 This content may be your main pages, product descriptions or blog posts.
 Publishing content regularly can make you more visible in search.
 Try to publish on a schedule that you can stick to.
 If you can publish every week, great, use the scheduling option if there’s one available to make sure you’re posting content consistently.
 Make sure your content is the best it can be.
-A good way to tell is to do a quick search on Google and take a look at the top results, is your content better than theirs?
+A good way to tell is to do a quick search on Google and take a look at the top results.

 If you write great content on your site and publish regularly, people will want to link to it and share it.
 I can’t stress this enough – write GREAT content!
 To really excel at SEO, you need links from other websites pointing to your site.
 One of the best ways to do this is to write guest posts for relevant websites and ask them to include a link back to you.
 For local businesses citations are a great way to increase your visibility.
 Citations are listings in directories that include your business name, address and postcode (NAP), and usually your website address.